-The terms "primary" or "idiopathic" hepatic lipidosis are used when another disease state cannot be identified, as is the case in approximately fifty percent of cats diagnosed.
+The terms "primary" or "idiopathic" hepatic lipidosis are used when another disease state cannot be identified, as is the case in approximately 50% of cats diagnosed.
 A state of obesity before the period of anorexia increases the risk of a cat developing this condition (overweight cats that lose too much weight too quickly).
-Numerous causes of anorexia can result in this condition, some of which including predisposing diseases, behavioral, and stress-related changes.
+Numerous causes of anorexia can result in this condition, some of which include predisposing diseases, behavioral, and stress-related changes.

 Causes and Contributing Factors

 Some examples of possible contributions to the disease include:

 - family members leaving or being introduced to the household,

 - spending time in a kennel,

 - changes in the pet population in the home,

 Once this disease process develops, it often becomes a rapid slippery slope; cats feel ill and will not eat, even if the initial cause for their loss of appetite was resolved.

 Once symptoms have begun, the disease process is already well underway.
 It becomes a vicious cycle; the longer the cat refrains from eating, the worse the hepatic lipidosis becomes, and vice versa.
 Without aggressive medical intervention, this cycle will lead to death in as many as ninety percent of affected cats.

 The exact mechanism that causes hepatic lipidosis is not clear; the process is unique to cats in both severity and rate of occurrence.
 It is understood that as the anorexia continues, more and more fat is broken down throughout the body and that this fat is then transported to the liver.